Skip to main content

 Price & Value

-The XWFE costs $49.49 while the RPWFE is $49.95 — virtually identical pricing.
-But the XWFE delivers 76% more capacity and broader certifications for $0.46 less.
-On a per-gallon basis, the XWFE costs about $0.16/gallon while the RPWFE costs $0.29/gallon.
+These two filters carry nearly identical price tags — both land in the $25–$50 range.
+But the XWFE delivers 76% more capacity and broader certifications for essentially the same money.
+On a per-gallon basis, the XWFE costs nearly half what the RPWFE costs because it filters 300 gallons per cartridge versus just 170.
 Over a typical two-year ownership period replacing filters every six months, RPWFE owners spend roughly the same upfront but get significantly fewer filtered gallons — about 680 gallons versus 1,200 gallons for the XWFE under identical usage patterns.
 The XWFE is the clear value winner, but again — you can only buy the filter your fridge accepts.

 Compatibility